alkr227/Kentucky-waterfall-water/README.md

 ## Final Project Link

-Here you are linking from the README.md to the index.html.

-try out link here

 You can download a higher resolution of the map by clicking the download link. (<a href="Waterfalls-KY-highresolution.png" target="_blank">Download a full-screen version</a>)

 <a href="https://alkr227.github.io/Kentucky-waterfall-water" target="_blank">View Final Project Here</a>